sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Geared DC motor drawbacks : stopping has slack in system

-24fps is the target because it theoretically could be used to write sound.
+24fps is the target because the platform could be used, theoretically, to build a sound camera.

 ## The Lamp